 - Make the text next to each bullet parallel to make it even easier to read

-To show the part of bullets in action, I'm going to create a new slide called "The Power of bullets".
+To show the power of bullets in action, I'm going to create a new slide called the power of bullets.

 And I'm going to add a long sentence to this particular slide.

 In the lower box, I'm going to separate the three points into three separate bullets.
-Let's add a column, press Return and add a bullet.
+Let's add a colon, press Return, and add a bullet.

 Let's navigate to where we'd like the next bullet and press Return.

-And let's also remove the comma, the and, and the full stop.
+And let's also remove the comma and the full stop.